 Articles

-Olympic Opportunity Posted almost 10 years ago
+Olympic Opportunity Posted over 10 years ago

 The latest IRB Women’s Sevens World Series concluded last weekend with New Zealand retaining their title with a convincing 29-12 victory over Tasman rivals Australia in the final of the season-ending Amsterdam Sevens.